katakombi/LinuxMint-t490s/README.md

 # LinuxMint-t490s
 Linux Mint 19 on Lenovo Thinkpad t490s.
 ## Background:
-This is the i5/16G/512G/FHD German Lenovo Campus model for 1995Eur (open-box discount).
+This is the `i5/16G/512G/FHD` German Lenovo Campus model for 1995Eur (open-box discount).
-In autumn 2018 I've bought a i7/16G/512G/FHD X1C6 Campus Model for 1550Eur but I had it returned due to lack of Linux compatibility.
-Althoug it is a very new release it seems that the t490s better suited for Linux.
+In autumn 2018 I've bought a `i7/16G/512G/FHD` X1C6 Campus Model for 1550Eur but I had it returned due to lack of Linux compatibility.
+Although it is a very new release it seems that the t490s better suited for Linux.

 ## Build quality compared to X1C6
 * the palm top and overall case seems less prone to fingerprints